changelinglab/changelinglab.github.io/_pages/about_haeji.md

-Haeji Jung is a masters student in computer science at Korean Univeristy and is vising ChangeLing Lab during 2024 and 2025.
-She is working with David and other members of the lab on NLP applications of phonological representations.
+Haeji Jung earned her Master's degree in Computer Science and Engineering from Korea University and is visiting ChangeLing Lab during 2024-2025.
+She has been working on representation learning and is currently interested in leveraging phonological representations for multilingual language modeling and other NLP applications.